These archived accounting standards are no longer in force.

 Current Framework standards

-These accounting standards are either no longer in force or they have been compiled into the relevant standard (that is, amending standards).
-They comprise:
+The following accounting standards are either no longer in force or have been compiled into the relevant standard (that is, amending standards).

 - NZ IFRSs for Tier 1 and Tier 2 for-profit entities